kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 - Must have a power circuit rated for switching display LEDs on/off using microcontroller output PIN voltage and power from separate subsystem

 2. Outdoor Physical Sign/Stand
-- Must be large enough to hold controllable display and static text viewable from the road
+- Must be large enough to hold controllable display and static text viewable from the road (at least 3 inches in height [5])
 - Must be able to withstand reasonable weather requirements (storm, mid to heavy wind, etc.)

 3. Weatherproofing